bertinerd/trecvid_code/README.md

 ====================

 * TRECVID_test-suite considered the root folder (.)
-* If necessary, modify and build mtclient.cpp in build/src/mtclient.cpp
+* If necessary, modify and build.sh mtclient.cpp in build/src/mtclient.cpp
 * CDVS-client can retrieve the results from the server (On network 163)
 	* Save the results. e.g. `./CDVS-client > results/27_05_luca/CDVS-client.out`
-* Create a file in the current test folder, e.g. results/27_05_luca/TEST.meta that explains all the details of the test
 * Go to TRECVID_test-suite/trecvid_code
 * `./parseResultsCDVS.sh ../results/27_05_luca` will parse CDVS raw results and will separate everything per query
 * (opt) `matlab -nojvm -nodisplay -nosplash -r "readScores('../results/27_05_luca/scores_only.res')" | tail -2` uses matlab to read the results and print a couple of stats